iojini/insider-threat-data-exfiltration/README.md

 ---

-### 3. Searched the `DeviceLogonEvents` table for successful logons from suspicious IP addresses
+### 3. Searched the `DeviceNetworkEvents` table for network activity indicative of exfiltration

-Searched for any indication of successful logons from the IP addresses with the most failed login attempts.
-Based on the logs returned, no successful logons were identified from these IP addresses.
+Searched for any indication of successful exfiltration from the network.
+Based on the logs returned, there was no evidence that data exfiltration occurred during the timeframe investigated.

 **Query used to locate events:**